-•copy (bool, optional) - If False, the adjacency_matrix will not be copied on assignment.
+- •copy (bool, optional) If False, the adjacency_matrix will not be copied on assignment. - •skip_checks (bool, optional) If True, no checks will be performed.

-•ValueError - A point for each graph vertex needs to be passed.
-Got n_points points instead of n vertices.

-- •ValueError adjacency_matrix must be either a numpy.ndarray or a scipy.sparse.csr_matrix. - •ValueError Graph must have at least two vertices. - •ValueError adjacency_matrix must be square (n_vertices, n_vertices,), ({adjacency_matrix.shape[0]}, {adjacency_matrix.shape[1]}) given instead. - •ValueError The adjacency matrix of an undirected graph must be symmetric.
+- •ValueError A point for each graph vertex needs to be passed.
+Got n_points points instead of n_vertices. - •ValueError adjacency_matrix must be either a numpy.ndarray or a scipy.sparse.csr_matrix. - •ValueError Graph must have at least two vertices. - •ValueError adjacency_matrix must be square (n_vertices, n_vertices,), ({adjacency_matrix.shape[0]}, {adjacency_matrix.shape[1]}) given instead. - •ValueError The adjacency matrix of an undirected graph must be symmetric.